apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 });
 ```

 Crawlee also has [`SessionPool`](https://crawlee.dev/api/core/class/SessionPool), a built-in allocation system for proxies.
 It handles the rotation, creation, and persistence of user-like sessions.
-It creates a pool of Session instances that are randomly rotated.
+It creates a pool of session instances that are randomly rotated.

 ### Data Storage

 One of the most frequently required features when implementing scrapers is being able to store the scraped data as an "export file".

-Scrapy provides this functionality out of the box with the [`Feed Exports`](https://docs.scrapy.org/en/latest/topics/feed-exports.html), which allows to generate feeds with the scraped items, using multiple serialization formats and storage backends.
+Scrapy provides this functionality out of the box with [`Feed Exports`](https://docs.scrapy.org/en/latest/topics/feed-exports.html), which allows to generate feeds with the scraped items, using multiple serialization formats and storage backends.
 It supports `csv, json, json lines, xml.`

 To do this, you need to modify your `settings.py` file and enter: